paganpasta/eqxvision/docs/comparison.md

         pre-trained networks.
 The difference arises after the `adaptive-pooling`, which implies the networks can still be used as feature extractors (see results [here](./getting_started/Transfer_Learning.ipynb)).

+    -    For `RegNets`, the pretrained weights correspond to torchvision's `IMAGENET1K_V2`.

     -   `Mobilenet-v3` and `Swin_v2` pretrained are not supported at the moment.

     -   `ViT` only support `DINO` pretrained weights at the moment.